 - The client was under the impression that we still owed him revisions when everything had been completed (this was the case of the client mentioned at the beginning of this article)

 In each one of these cases, we were paid what we were owed.
-This is only because of the clauses in our agreement that address termination of the contract.
+This is only because of the clauses in our project contracts that address the termination of the contract.

 Be Compensated for Hours Worked

 When clients wish to terminate our contract, they agree to compensate us for the hours we have spent on it.
 You should have a similar clause in your contract, and you should be tracking hours spent, even if only for the purpose of operations management and your accounting.

 Such a clause can prevent you from losing money and wasting time if the client decides to cancel the project.
 This does happen often enough, yet these clauses are strangely absent from many web development agreements.

 We use Google Sheets for time tracking.
 The good thing about this is that it can be used by your entire team, you can set it to be viewable by the client, and it is time-stamped, so it is a bit more trustworthy than you claiming you worked X amount of hours.